to THE MAIN WEBSITE

 Please note that this list is just a starting point and that I'm happy to take any requested family portraits as long as time allows!

-If you've been to a wedding recently, you may have seen a sign from the happy couple asking for their guests to remain 'unplugged' during the ceremony.
+f you’ve attended a wedding recently, you may have noticed signs asking guests to remain “unplugged” during the ceremony.

-While it might seem like a strange requests to ask guests to put down their phones, there's a pretty good reason for it!
-You made a big investment in photography and I'm positive you don't want your professional photos filled with obtrusive iPhones, iPads and relatives standing in the aisle with their own cameras.
-In order to help us do our best job, we recommend asking guests to unplug during the ceremony.
+While it might seem unusual to request that guests put away their phones, there’s a good reason for it.
+You’ve made a significant investment in professional photography, and it’s important to avoid distractions like phones, tablets, or relatives standing in the aisle with their own cameras.
+To help us capture the best possible images, we recommend kindly asking your guests to unplug during the ceremony.

 1. A light snack or lunch before portraits is always a good idea for you and your wedding party.
-We want to avoid hungry bellies.
+Keeping everyone fueled helps avoid hungry bellies and keeps energy up.

-2. If it's going to be hot, a cooler of cold waters and frozen washcloths can help keep a wedding party cool - especially if your men are wearing lots of layers.
-Small handheld fans are also extremely helpful to help stay cool.
+2. If it’s going to be hot, consider having a cooler stocked with cold water and frozen washcloths to help keep your wedding party comfortable - especially for those wearing multiple layers.
+Small handheld fans can also be very helpful.

-3. Make sure and have your bouquet is delivered in time to make an appearance for the detail shots and for your first look.
-Often they are delivered in water and need to be dried off before use.
-Having towels handy can help.
+3. Make sure your bouquet arrives in time for detail shots and the first look.
+Since bouquets often come in water, they may need to be dried off before use.
+Having towels on hand can make this easier.

-4. If you're planning on doing a first look with your wedding party or a parent, they often feel more comfortable being fully dressed in their wedding attire.
+4. If you’re planning a first look with your wedding party or parents, keep in mind that many people feel more comfortable being fully dressed in their wedding attire for these moments.

-5. If you are traveling to multiple locations throughout the day, I recommend hiring a travel service to keep everyone together.
-I also suggest building in extra time for unexpected travel delays.
+5. If your day includes multiple locations, I recommend hiring a travel service to keep everyone together.
+It’s also wise to build in extra time for any unexpected delays.

 Additional Tips

-8. During the cocktail hour and the reception, my second shooter and I will follow you around.
-This is a great opportunity to take photos with friends who are not apart of your wedding party.
-We love being your personal paparazzi!
+8. During cocktail hour and the reception, my second shooter and I will capture candid moments with friends and guests who aren’t part of the wedding party.
+Think of us as your personal paparazzi.